When should we prefer Decision Transformers for Offline Reinforcement Learning?: Limitations and Future Work

-Our work addresses the question of which learning paradigm is most suitable for offline RL~\cite{levine2020offline,fu2020d4rl,prudencio2023survey} by examining three prominent paradigms in the field: Q-Learning, Imitation Learning, and Sequence Modeling~\cite{brandfonbrener2022when}.
-We chose Conservative Q-Learning (CQL) and Decision Transformer (DT) as representative algorithms for Q-Learning and Sequence Modeling, respectively, based on their popularity in the literature and their strong performance across standard benchmarks~\cite{kumar2020conservative, kumar2023offline, chen2021decision, lee2022multigame, kumar2023offline}.
-Other options are possible as well. \citet{kumar2023offline} provide further classification of Q-Learning algorithms such as BCQ~\cite{fujimoto2019off}, BEAR~\cite{kumar2019stabilizing}, and IQL~\cite{kostrikov2021offline}.
-The Trajectory Transformer is another algorithm within the Sequence Modeling paradigm~\cite{janner2021offline}.
+Our work addresses the question of which learning algorithm is most suitable for offline RL~\cite{levine2020offline,fu2020d4rl,prudencio2023survey} by examining three prominent algorithms from the following paradigms in the field: Q-Learning, Imitation Learning, and Sequence Modeling~\cite{brandfonbrener2022when}.
+We chose CQL and DT as representative algorithms for Q-Learning and Sequence Modeling, respectively, based on their popularity in the literature and their strong performance across standard benchmarks~\cite{kumar2020conservative, kumar2023offline, chen2021decision, lee2022multigame, kumar2023offline}.
+Other options are possible as well such as BCQ~\cite{fujimoto2019off}, BEAR~\cite{kumar2019stabilizing}, and IQL~\cite{kostrikov2021offline}.
+The Trajectory Transformer is another algorithm within the Sequence Modeling paradigm~\cite{janner2021offline} (model-based).
 Similar to Sequence Modeling, other studies have explored approaches that aim to learn policies conditioned on state and reward (or return) to predict actions~\cite{DBLP:journals/corr/abs-1912-02875, Srivastava2019TrainingAU, brandfonbrener2022when, Kumar2019RewardConditionedP, emmons2022rvs}, in both online and offline settings.
 Finally, despite its simplicity, Behavior Cloning (BC) remains a widely used baseline among Imitation Learning algorithms~\cite{kumar2023offline, chen2021decision, NIPS2016_cc7e2b87, NEURIPS2021_a8166da0}, and thus was chosen as the representative algorithm from the Imitation Learning paradigm.
 Alternative options, such as TD3-BC~\cite{fujimoto2021minimalist}, could also be considered.

 While our research focuses on these three paradigms, it is also worth mentioning model-based RL approaches, which have begun to increase in popularity recently.
 These approaches have delivered promising results in various settings~\cite{janner2022diffuser, NEURIPS2020_a322852c, NEURIPS2020_f7efa4f8, argenson2021modelbased}, but we do not examine them in our work, instead choosing to focusing on the most prominent paradigms in offline RL~\cite{tarasov2022corl}.